BradleyCanty/3-DOF-Rocket-Traj-Sim/README.md

    pip install -r requirements.txt

 ## Outline of Exercises
-1) Simulate the 1-D motion of V2 rocket in absence of outside forces using Euler numerical integration method.
-Compare results with those of the Tsiolkovsky rocket equation.
+1) Formulate a 1D model for rocket motion in the absence of outside forces.
+Using Euler method for numerical integration, compute the velocity of a V2 rocket and compare it with the velocity computed using Tsiolkovsky's rocket equation.
 2) Modify exercise 1 to apply constant gravity and a thrust cutoff when propellant is expended
 3) Apply altitude-dependent gravity, and solve the system of ODEs using midpoint method and 4th order Runge Kutta method
 4) Add in the effects of drag using a constant drag coefficient Cd = 0.125